teiniker/teiniker-lectures-practicalsoftwareengineering/continuous-integration/Maven-REST-ArticleService-IntegrationTest/README.txt

 2) Add test cases
 	- ArticlesITCase (including DB setup + teardown, and property files)

+    Note that you have to rename the property files: test/resources/client.properties.template => client.properties
+        test/resources/jdbc.properties.template => jdbc.properties

 How to run the integration test from the command line?
 -------------------------------------------------------------------------------